The world's largest cruise ship is getting another sister.

 Lisa Lutoff-Perlo, Celebrity Cruises President, said there had been "a tremendous amount of interest around the new standard of style Edge-class will introduce."

-Royal Caribbean expects a 4th Oasis-class ship to launch in 2018 spring.
+Royal Caribbean expects a 4th Oasis-class ship (Symphony Of The Seas) to launch in 2018 spring.
 Like Harmony of the Seas, it will be able to accommodate 5,479 passengers (slightly more than Allure and Oasis) and feature a mix of Oasis- and Quantum-class features.

 The company also has a 4th Quantum-class ship on the horizon, scheduled to launch in April 2019.